- What is In-Vitro Fertilisation (IVF)?

 What is In-Vitro Fertilisation (IVF)?

 IVF is a process by which egg cells are fertilised by sperm outside the body.
-For IVF, the eggs and sperms are put together in a petri dish.
+During IVF treatment, the eggs and sperms are put together in a petri dish.
 By natural selection, the egg will usually allow only one sperm to enter.
 This usually results in fertilisation of the egg.
-After fertilisation, the embryos are allowed to grow for a short period of time before being placed into the uterus.
+After in-vitro fertilisation, the embryos are allowed to grow for a short period of time before being placed into the uterus.
 A successful pregnancy can be confirmed about two weeks later.

 What is Intra-Cytoplasmic Sperm Injection (ICSI)?

 In cases where the husband has very poor quality sperms, or if you have had difficulties with fertilisation in the past, ICSI may be recommended.
 Older women will often need this as fertilisation is poorer with older eggs.
 ICSI involves injecting a single sperm into each egg to allow fertilisation to occur in the laboratory.
-Average fertilisation rate with ICSI per mature egg is 70 per cent in our laboratory.
+The average fertilisation rate with ICSI per mature egg is 70 per cent in our laboratory at Raffles Fertility Centre.

 Who is Suitable for IVF?